gorillatron/shooter-server/README.md

 # shooter-server

-The server for a litle shoot-M-up game written with Clojure.
+The multiplayer server for a litle shoot-M-up game written in Clojure.